Quickly create your Nebraska Health Care Directive and Living Will

 - There must be two adult witnesses or a notary public present at the time you sign.

-Yes, out-of-state health care directives and living wills are valid under Nebraska law if they comply with the laws of the state where they were created or with Nebraska law.
+Yes, out-of-state living wills are valid under Nebraska law if they comply with the laws of the state where they were created or with Nebraska law.

 However, anytime you complete an out-of-state move, it’s a good time to review your estate planning documents.
 This helps to ensure that your choices are current and that your documents comply with state laws.

-Your health care directive and living will does not go into effect if you are simply hospitalized or enduring a medical emergency.
+Your living will does not go into effect if you are simply hospitalized or enduring a medical emergency.
 As long as you are able to make your own decisions on treatments, your medical providers will continue to consult with you directly about your medical care.

-According to Nebraska’s health care laws, Your health care directive and living will only becomes effective in the event that you are unable to give informed consent on life-sustaining treatment and are diagnosed with:
+According to Nebraska’s health care laws, Your living will only becomes effective in the event that you are unable to give informed consent on life-sustaining treatment and are diagnosed with:

 - A terminal condition; or